Tips and tricks to making your event musically magical...

 Occasionally, my clients are not particular to certain songs for their wedding ceremony.
 I am more than happy to offer suggestions based on what you like.
 Give your pianist ample time to rehearse and polish the musical repertoire.
-Last minute song changes to your wedding ceremony are extremely stressful to the musician who has been hired (by you) to be a part of your wedding and deliver the best music on earth for a day you'll always remember.
+Last-minute song changes to your wedding ceremony are extremely stressful to the musician who has been hired (by you) to be a part of your wedding and deliver the best music on earth for a day you'll always remember.

-I would advise all wedding ceremony songs to be selected, agreed upon and in stone at least and no later than 30 days prior to the wedding.
+I would advise all wedding ceremony songs to be selected, agreed upon, and in stone at least and no later than 30 days prior to the wedding.

 2. Gratuity (awkward, I know...)

 If you feel your vendor has gone the extra mile, offer gratuity.
 Tongue in cheek, if you plan on being difficult to work with, plan on offering gratuity.
 Not only is it proper etiquette to offer gratuity (especially for smaller vendors) but many vendors have actually spent years perfecting their art.
-Some will have gratuity "built in" to their contracts with you.
-I work frequently for high-end, "couture" weddings and events wherein the catering company, flowers, photography and other vendors are amazing and talented yet smaller companies.
+Some will have gratuity "built-in" to their contracts with you.
+I work frequently for high-end, "couture" weddings and events wherein the catering company, flowers, photography, and other vendors are amazing and talented yet smaller companies.

 3. Prompt final payment

 Any amount due must be paid at the end of my musical performance.
 Please be ready to complete your agreement by posting payment as previously arranged.
-Some wedding vendors require 100% payment up front.
+Some wedding vendors require 100% payment upfront.

-Some of my wedding couples select a parent, other family member, Maid of Honor or Best Man to actually pass over the balance due at the end of my time at the event and this works out very well.
+Some of my wedding couples select a parent, other family members, Maid of Honor or Best Man to actually pass over the balance due at the end of my time at the event and this works out very well.
 Although your vendor will be patient and understanding if they have to wait a brief time for payment, it is always appropriate to step aside and complete business discretely and in a timely manner.
 Offering swift payment enables you to get back to your guests and the event and enables your vendor to close out their portion of the event participation.
 Be courteous.